-Based on the analysis above SRK has calculated a AuEq on a block-by-block basis.
-The equivalent considers both gold and silver with no other metals and is based on the assumed recovery and metal prices.
-The following equation has been used based on the economic assumptions shown in Table 14-12.
+Based on the analysis above the gold equivalent ("AuEq") has been calculated on a block-by-block basis.
+AuEq considers both gold and silver with no other metals and is based on the assumed recovery and metal prices.
+The following equation has been used based on the economic assumptions shown in Table 14-12: